California Takes Controversial Approach to Fentanyl Crisis

 Its other anti-tobacco ads are more direct, with slogans like, “Wake up,” and “Nicotine = Brain Poison.”

-“Any creative and communications approach must meet people where they are at and reflect a nuanced understanding of their lives and cultural realities,” Robin Christensen, head of substance and addiction prevention at the California Department of Public Health, said in a statement last year of the fentanyl awareness campaign, which was designed for “Latine, Black/African and Asian Pacific Islander” audiences.
+“Any creative and communications approach must meet people where they are at and reflect a nuanced understanding of their lives and cultural realities,” Robin Christensen, head of substance and addiction prevention at the California Department of Public Health, said in a statement last year on behalf of the fentanyl awareness campaign, which was designed for “Latine, Black/African and Asian Pacific Islander” audiences.

 Screenshots of advertisement videos that raise awareness of overdose prevention medication.
 (California Department of Public Health/YouTube screenshot via The Epoch Times)Screenshots of advertisement videos that raise awareness of overdose prevention medication.
 (California Department of Public Health/YouTube screenshot via The Epoch Times)